Frequently Asked Questions

 It would take 3 or 4 days to see all the guided show cave tours at Jenolan!
 In addition, there are our Adventure Caving tours and self-guided tour!
 However, in a single day, the average adult can comfortably visit 3 show caves.

-No. The self-guided tour of the Devil’s Coach House cave and Nettle Cave is complementary when you purchase your guided show cave tour.
+The self-guided tour of the Devil’s Coach House cave and Nettle Cave is free.
 It is a ‘twilight cave’ environment, and does not explore the dark caves that you visit on your guided tours.
 To help you get the most out of your Nettle Cave experience, before you do the self-guided tour, on your smart phone or tablet, go to the App Store or Google Play Store, search for Jenolan Caves and download the Jenolan App.
 The app provides considerable information about the cave and can be downloaded in 13 major languages.

 No. All parking is free.